-In the present day, we don’t know what tomorrow or the next 50, 100, 1000 years will bring.
-Films, television, books and even our own image of the future is often less than bright.
-Sorry to get all doomsday but when we think of the future, we do tend to think of dystopian landscapes ravaged by war and environmental disasters which bring out our deepest fears of the unknown.
-The Cohorted Cult team are currently gripped by The Handmaid’s Tale.
+In this uncertain present day, we don’t know what tomorrow or the next 50, 100, 1000 years will bring.
+Films, television, books and even our own image of the future is often steeped in gloom.
+Sorry to get all doomsday but when we think of the future, we tend to think of dystopian landscapes ravaged by war and environmental disasters which bring out our deepest fears of the unknown.
+The Cohorted Cult team are currently gripped by series like The Handmaid’s Tale.
 We’re big fans.
 Huge.
-I think you’ll agree though, if you too are currently obsessed with the show, that it really is a scary glimpse into a possible direction for humankind.
-After the last unpredictable year, it’s no wonder that now more than ever we all need that escapism tenfold.
+I think you’ll agree though, if you too are currently obsessed with the bleak show, that it really is a scary glimpse into a possible direction for humankind.
+After the last unpredictable year, it really is no wonder that now more than ever, we all need that escapism tenfold.
 Period dramas certainly give us that.
 They’re warm, comforting, and familiar.
-Sure, there is darkness and gloom within them, as with anything in life, but we can sit back as spectators and witness the stories of generations long gone unfold on the screen in front of us.
+Sure, there is darkness and gloom within them, as with anything in life.
+But we’re not watching our own timeline unfold, we’re simply spectators to bye-gone eras that we would never get to experience otherwise.

 While we have all of you period drama fans here, we do need to convince those of you who aren’t so keen.
 We know the word ‘period drama’ conjures up pictures of ball gowns, corsets and moody rich men, which we absolutely love but we get that it’s not for everyone.
 Maybe you tried Downton Abbey but don’t like early 20th century dramas about the gap between upstairs and downstairs.
 Perhaps you don’t like 18th/19th century costume dramas based on the classics by Austen and co.
-Another incredible thing about the humble period drama is just how vast a genre it actually is.
+Another incredible reason that the humble period drama is so adored is because of how vast a genre it actually is.
 So, if you’re not a fan of Colin Firth’s Mr. Darcy walking out of a lake (we respect your opinion but can’t relate, sorry) you’re bound to find something that appeals to you.
 It’s a genre that stretches from before the Tudor queens and Victorian epics to the decadent early years of the 20th Century, into a war-torn world and beyond.
-Hey, we might even be watching our own life timelines being given the historical drama treatment soon.
-Us 90s kids are incredibly close to that point.
-Now that’s scary!
+Many people are even seeing their own timelines portrayed in dramas.

 In fact, one of the biggest period dramas of the moment is about someone who is still very much alive.
 The Crown has been hugely popular with curious folk and royalists alike.
 The drama spans the life and times of Queen Elizabeth II and has so far reached the era of Margaret Thatcher and Princess Diana.
-It’s been interesting for fans of the show to see times change, from the fashion of the 1950s to the ever-changing world of the 1970s and 80s.
+It’s been interesting for fans of the show to see times change, from the fashion and attitudes of the 1950s to the ever-changing world of Feminism and politics.
 The hit drama has captivated people from all over the world with an everchanging cast of famous faces who have signed up to portray even more famous faces.
-The latest being Academy Award Nominee Imelda Staunton who is taking over the reins from Academy Award Winner Olivia Colman.
+The latest being iconic British actress Imelda Staunton who is taking over the reins from Academy Award Winner Olivia Colman.

 While there are thousands of period dramas that we could discuss in such a short amount of time, we couldn’t really talk about the genre at all in 2021 without mentioning the astonishing hit that is Netflix’s Bridgerton.
 While we were all stuck at home the scandalous Regency Gossip Girl-esque tale of high-society not only helped us escape the world around us at an incredibly strange time, but it also made the period drama even more popular with audiences of the streaming age.
 It has since become Netflix’s most watched television series yet, with an absolutely incredible 28 million people tuning in to the racy phenomenon.

 While we are spoilt for choice with all of the fantastic dramas out there, the period drama continues to engage us with these tales of yesteryear.
-The period drama is ever evolving with one thing for certain- there is most definitely a future for the past.
+It is ever evolving with one thing for certain- there is most definitely a future for the past.